Radical Relocation Accessibility Report

 While arranging objects the grab key/button must be held to move and adjust an object.
 There is no toggle option.
 Similarly, driving requires holding down a key/button to accelerate or brake.
 In both cases, the key/button must be held while simultaneously using another key/button or mouse/joystick.

-Radical Relocation has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Radical Relocation which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Radical Relocation, and offer accessibility features for Difficulty:

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.